Murli0399/Java_Interview_Question/Part-10 Serialization.md

 After the function ends execution, the reference variable calendar is no longer valid.
 Hence, there are no references to the object created in the method.

 JVM recognizes this and removes the object from the heap.
-This is called Garbage Collection.
+This is called the Garbage Collection.
 </details>
 <details><summary>

-## When is Garbage Collection run?
+## When is the Garbage Collection run?
 </summary>
 Garbage collection in Java is run automatically by the Java Virtual Machine (JVM) as needed.
 The JVM determines when to initiate garbage collection based on certain conditions.
 These conditions can vary depending on the JVM implementation, but some common triggers include: